curiousTauseef/project-euler/README.md

-# project-euler
+# Project Euler
-Solution to problems from Project Euler.
+Solutions to problems from [Project Euler](https://projecteuler.net).
+Mostly to brush up on math and for fun.
+Yes, that is my idea of fun.